HomeSEOHow to Make My Products Appear in Google Image Search?

 Google Search Console provides specific data on image search performance, including impressions, clicks, and average position.
 You can also use tools like Semrush or Ahrefs to track image visibility for specific keywords and compare against competitors.

-By implementing a comprehensive strategy that addresses both the technical and creative aspects of image optimisation, you can ensure your products stand out in Google Image Search results, capturing the attention of visually-oriented consumers and driving qualified traffic to your product pages.
+Cover both the technical and the creative sides of image optimisation, and your products can stand out in Google Image Search results, catch the eye of visually-minded shoppers, and send qualified traffic to your product pages.

 This article was written on: